leanprover/LeanInk/README.md

 LeanInk uses simple diffing tests to make sure the core functionality works as expected.
 These tests are located in the `./test` folder.

-You can run these tests using `lake script run runTests`.
+You can run these tests using `lake script run tests`.
 This will run LeanInk for every `.lean`, that's not a `lakefile` or part of an `lean_package`.
 It will compare the output of LeanInk to the expected output within the `.lean.leanInk.expected` file.

 To capture a new expected output file you can either run `lake script run capture` to capture the output for all files or use leanInk itself to generate an output for a single file and rename it afterwards.
 Be sure to carefully examine the git diff before committing the new expected baselines.